Jtalbert15/Modifying-Active-Directory-with-Powershell/README.md

 # Modifying-Active-Directory-with-Powershell
-In this lab we will modify active directory via powershell
+<h1>Summary</h1>

+In this lab we will modify Active Directory via Powershell.
+We will create a simple user as well as a user with other properties that is nested within different Organizational Units.
+We will also retrieve information about a user in Active Directory

+<h1>Step 1) Creating a User with no Paramaters in Active Directory</h1>
 Creating a user in Active Directory can also be done in A CLI

 To do this you can type New-ADUser